 Skip to main content

-Music is an important element of a funeral ceremony because it helps us to process feelings that are difficult to put into words.
+Music is an important element of a funeral ceremony because it helps us process feelings that are difficult to put into words.
 As Dr. Alan Wolfelt tells us, music imprints itself on our hearts more than any other experience in life.
 For people of faith, these feelings are often best expressed in hymns, which are songs of devotion or praise to God.
 If you are looking for timeless songs of faith to honor the life of a loved one, you may want to consider using one of these 10 beautiful hymns.

-10. It is Well With My Soul (written by Horatio Gates Spafford, 1873)
+1. It is Well With My Soul (written by Horatio Gates Spafford, 1873)

-“When peace like a river attendeth my way,
+When peace like a river attendeth my way,

-when sorrows like sea billows roll;
+When sorrows like sea billows roll;

-whatever my lot, thou hast taught me to say,
+Whatever my lot, thou hast taught me to say,

 “It is well, it is well with my soul.”

-Spafford’s devout hymn was composed in the midst of great tragedy.
-After sending his family ahead of him on a boat to England, he received a telegram from his wife informing him that their ship had sunk in the Atlantic and that his four daughters had all passed away.
 In the aftermath of the event, Spafford wrote one of the most memorable of all hymns.
 Devoid of bitterness, the song is a testament to the level of Spafford’s faith even in the worst of times.
-His firm belief in the return of the Lord, vividly described as a day when the clouds will be “rolled back as a scroll,” is a beautiful sentiment that and reminds Christian believers of the true home where loved ones reside.
+His firm belief in the return of the Lord, vividly described as a day when the clouds will be “rolled back as a scroll,” is a beautiful sentiment that reminds Christian believers of the true home ahead.

-9. Great is Thy Faithfulness (written by Thomas O. Chisolm, 1923)
+2. Great is Thy Faithfulness (written by Thomas O. Chisolm, 1923)

-“‘Great is Thy faithfulness!’
-‘Great is Thy faithfulness!’
+Great is Thy faithfulness!
+Great is Thy faithfulness!

 Morning by morning new mercies I see;

-All I have needed Thy hand hath provided—
+All I have needed Thy hand hath provided

-‘Great is Thy faithfulness,’ Lord, unto me!”
+Great is Thy faithfulness, Lord, unto me!

-After the loss of a loved one, people often experience disorientation and confusion.
-How do we respond to loss, and how do we find a way to continue to live our lives?
-So much changes when a loved one passes away, and the natural response is to look for something to cling to.
-The words of this 20th century hymn provide a reminder of the things that are constant in the world.
+The words of this 20th century hymn provide a reminder that some things are constant in the world.
 People of faith will find great comfort in singing, “Thou changest not, Thy compassions, they fail not, / As Thou hast been, Thou forever wilt be.”
-While nothing can take away the pain of loss, this hymn reminds the mourner that some things in life always stay the same.
+While nothing can take away the pain of loss, this hymn reminds us that some things in life, like God and His love, always stay the same.

-8. I Need Thee (written by Annie Hawks and Robert Lowry, 1872)
+3. I Need Thee (written by Annie Hawks and Robert Lowry, 1872)

-“I need Thee, oh, I need Thee;
+I need Thee, oh, I need Thee;

 Every hour I need Thee;